twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Empirically, we have observed that some topics are better represented with narrower modeling that can learn viewpoint representations for a more specific topic.
 Improving the strength of modeling for a topic allows us to better identify notes that are helpful to people from different points of view on the given topic.

-[Our initial approach](https://github.com/twitter/communitynotes/blob/main/sourcecode/scoring/topic_model.py) to topic specific modeling contains two phases.
+[Our initial approach](https://github.com/twitter/communitynotes/blob/main/sourcecode/scoring/topic_model.py) to topic-specific modeling contains two phases.
-In the first phase each post with one or more notes is assigned to a predefined set of topics where each topic is specified using a short list of associated seed terms (e.g. “Messi”, “Ronaldo”, etc.).
+In the first phase, each post with one or more notes is assigned to a predefined set of topics where each topic is specified using a short list of associated seed terms (e.g. “Messi”, “Ronaldo”, etc.).
-If any of the notes on a post match a seed term, then the post and all associated notes are assigned to that topic.
+If any of the notes on a post-match a seed term, then the post and all associated notes are assigned to that topic.
 Posts without matches or with multiple matches are unassigned.
 After initial assignment, a multi-class logistic regression model trained on the data labeled with seed terms expands coverage for each topic by classifying unassigned posts.
 Posts that are not confidently labeled by the model remain unassigned and are not included in topic modeling.